arachnekiss/webel/performance/stage2-report.md

 ## PayPal Integration Note

-"추가했지만 테스트 해시 값만 업데이트" - The PayPal integration code was added but only test values were updated.
-The integration will be fully tested as part of Stage 4 requirements.
+"추가 결제 코드 없음" - No additional payment code was added as part of Stage 2.
+PayPal integration is part of Stage 4 requirements and will be fully implemented and tested at that stage.

 ✔ Stage 2 DONE — SELF-VERIFY PASS